namigabbasov/Medical-Diagnosis/README.md

 ## Overview

-This repository contains a suite of projects exploring application of deep learning and machine learning techniques to assist in medical diagnosis.
+This repository contains a suite of projects exploring the application of deep learning and machine learning techniques to assist in medical diagnosis.
 The aim is to leverage advanced computational tools to complement the work of medical professionals by providing additional insights for diagnosis.
-While these models cannot replace traditional diagnostic methods or specialists, they demonstrate immense potential of artificial intelligence in aiding medical diagnosis.
+While these models cannot replace traditional diagnostic methods/specialists, they demonstrate the immense potential of artificial intelligence in aiding medical diagnosis.
+This work reflects my passion for using data science and deep learning for medical diagnostics.
+I plan to expand this work by undertaking unique and original projects in the future.
+One direction I am particularly interested in is using new AI models to develop personalized applications in the medical field.

 ---